-- 1. Type of Subsidy: Section 8 - Housing with this type of subsidy does not restrict occupancy to a particular population. - 2.
+- 1. Type of Subsidy: Section 202/8 Elderly - Housing with this type of subsidy is restricted to household in which the head of the household or spouse is age 62 years or older. - 2.
 In order for an applicant to be eligible for occupancy, the calculated tenant rent cannot exceed the market rate rent for the unit and the applicant household's annual income must not exceed the applicable income limit, which is published annually and is available from the local HUD office or on-line at www.huduser.org.
 Income limits are based on family size and the annual income the family receives.
 The income limits for this project's type of subsidy are: